AsalaKM/myPickle/README.md

 As stated above what has been built to date is a MVP that will enable the product owner to do further user testing.

+## Product Owner Testimonial
+“The brief was ambitious and complex but Joe and Simon helped break it down into clear components.
+The amount of work put in over the festive season and what was produced in the time provided was incredible.
+The delivered app provides a great resource for talking donors through when seeking funding and a solid base to develop further.
+The team in London and Gaza were really friendly and I hope to work with them again.“

 ![landing](https://user-images.githubusercontent.com/23721486/51394475-6480fb00-1b32-11e9-9426-6bfc0c568dec.png)

 ![findsupport](https://user-images.githubusercontent.com/23721486/51394474-6480fb00-1b32-11e9-9314-35dca6215a40.png)